KeyWeeUsr/KivyUnitTest/README.rst

 There's also possibility to change time the steps were recorded in in ``.kvi`` file (that long number), which will speed things up.

-There's also a very interesting Python package made by Mathieu Virbel that allows you to go down the widget tree rabit hole in a more sane way than using this:
+Also, there's a very interesting Python package made by Mathieu Virbel that allows you to go down the widget tree rabit hole in a more sane way than using this: